qutip/qutip-qip/README.md

-QuTiP development is supported by [Nori's lab](http://dml.riken.jp/) at RIKEN, by the University of Sherbrooke, and by Aberystwyth University, [among other supporting organizations](http://qutip.org/#supporting-organizations).
+QuTiP development is supported by [Nori's lab](http://dml.riken.jp/) at RIKEN, by the University of Sherbrooke, by Chalmers University of Technology, by Macquarie University and by Aberystwyth University, [among other supporting organizations](http://qutip.org/#supporting-organizations).

 License